freelancertanvir/selected-text-definition/README.md

 - **Service Usage:** The plugin relies on the DictionaryAPI service for fetching definitions.
 - **Link to Service:** You can find more information about the DictionaryAPI service [here](https://github.com/meetDeveloper/freeDictionaryAPI).
 - **Terms of Use and Privacy Policies:** Before using the plugin, please review the [terms of use](https://github.com/meetDeveloper/freeDictionaryAPI/blob/master/README.md)
-- **No Privacy Concern and Terms available to use this free API.
+- **No Privacy Concern to use this free API.
 It is a open source under GPU License**